fosfad/json-pointer/README.md

 #### Managing JSON Pointer

 The package exposes `JsonPointer` type.
-It's simple object with only 2 fields:
+It's simple object with only 1 field:

 - `referenceTokens` (array of strings) - reference tokens separated by a `/` character, also known as path segments.
 Empty array means JSON Pointer points to the whole document
-- `uriFragmentIdentifierRepresentation` (boolean) - does this JSON Pointer use URI Fragment Identifier Representation.
-If value is `true`, JSON Pointer string representation will be prepended with `#` and percent-encoding will be applied to some characters.

 There is no need to build this object manually, there are some helper functions described below.